-A further extension was made in 1953, up to a new hairpin bend leading onto RN31, while the last major modifications came before the 1954 season, when both then Muizon hairpin and the Thillois corners were re-profiled and made much faster.
+The second part of the extension was made in 1953, up to a new hairpin bend leading onto RN31, while the last major modifications came before the 1954 season, when both then Muizon hairpin and the Thillois corners were re-profiled and made much faster.
 This then created the final, classic layout of the Reims circuit, which saw the track rise to prominence as France's premier circuit through the 1960s.

-Host to the French Grand Prix, Reims witnessed some epic slipstreaming races.
+Reims witnessed some epic slipstreaming races.
 It also played host to an international 12-hour sportscar race at the French Grand Prix meetings, alongside many national categories.

 The last F1 race was in 1966 (won by Jack Brabham), with sportscars continuing until the following year and Formula 2 until 1969.
-Motorcycle races then formed the mainstay ifor the next three years.
+Motorcycle races then formed the mainstay for the next three years.

 Competition from other circuits and financial and political difficulties finally closed the track in 1972.
 The grandstands and decaying pit garages still remain by the roadside as a poignant reminder to the speed aces of the past.

-Les Amis du Circuit de Gueux (a non-profit organization) is working to preserve the old pit building, grandstands and other remaining structures of the circuit, with the aim of actively supporting the resumption of historic meetings on the 1952 version of the circuit.
+Les Amis du Circuit de Gueux (a non-profit organisation) is working to preserve the old pit building, grandstands and other remaining structures of the circuit, with the aim of actively supporting the resumption of historic meetings on the 1952 version of the circuit.